-Best Practice: We recommend that you host the Camera Integrity Monitor role on a different server than the Archiver role to avoid affecting the performance of the latter.
+Best Practice: To avoid negatively impacting Archiver role performance, we recommend that you host the Camera Integrity Monitor role on a different server.

 If required, assign additional servers to the role.

 You can ignore the Force execution on highest priority server option.
-The workload is always distributed among all assigned servers.Best Practice: Because load distribution is not load balancing, always assign servers with equivalent capacities to avoid overloading one of them.Following the "recommended" server configuration described in our Security Center System Requirements Guide, a dedicated server for the Camera Integrity Monitor role can handle the load of 16 Archiver roles managing 300 cameras each, analyzing each camera once every day.
+The workload is always distributed among all assigned servers.Best Practice: Load distribution is not load balancing.
+To avoid overloading servers, always assign servers with equivalent capacities.Following the recommended server configuration described in the Security Center System Requirements Guide, a dedicated server for the Camera Integrity Monitor role can handle the load of 16 Archiver roles managing 300 cameras each, analyzing each camera once every day.